agdsn/pycroft/README.md

 for declaring bootstrap-tables in python

-To make it easier to make changes on these dependencies, they are added as submodule in the `dev_deps` folder.
+To make it easier to make changes on these dependencies, they are added as submodule in the `deps` folder.
 You need to recursively clone this repo in order to have them.

 You can make changes in these sudmodules and deploy them (in your dev